 Students enrolled in ENGL 1050: Foundations in Written Communication must purchase one textbook for the course.
 This textbook has been customized especially for students enrolled in English 1050 will be used across all sections of Foundations in Written Communication.
 A required $20 course fee covers the price of an online writing review platform and other course costs.
 These materials and their purchasing options are detailed below.

 Foundations in Written Communication: Strategies, Behaviors, Success.
-Gogan, Brian, with Jason Conde, Kate Mitchell, Joshua Scheidler, Elisabeth Spinner, and Savannah Xaver.
+Gogan, Brian, with Eman Sari Al-Drous, Joshua Scheidler, and Savannah Xaver.
 Plymouth, MI: Macmillan, 2021.

 Note: Each textbook comes with a unique access code that will enable students to subscribe to a digital research tool.
 Use of this tool is a required part of the course, and codes cannot be used twice.